 Root scurf/wire stem occurs when seedlings are attacked by fungus but survive.
 If the fungus attacks mature radishes, it is called scurf; symptoms are similar to black root.

 Downy mildew occurs at cool, damp weather, causing yellow spots on leaves and a white cottony growth.
+Mosaic virus causes mottling and stunts growth but can be counteracted if caught early.
+Infected plants should be removed.

 Storage & Packaging